MBradbury/MBradbury.github.io/_publications/Kalutharage_2026_ClassesCPSObservation.md

 paper_type: workshop
 ---

 Across a wide range of different Cyber Physical System (CPS) domains there has been much work on addressing observation privacy threats to CPSs.
 However, an issue is that much of this work has been siloed in that specific domain and there has been little opportunity to take advantage of the approaches used in different domains.
-In this paper we present a classification of different observation privacy *techniques* to understand what work has been peformed and where gaps may exist across domains in underutilised classes of observation privacy techniques.
+In this paper we present a classification of different observation privacy *techniques* to understand what work has been performed and where gaps may exist across domains in underutilised classes of observation privacy techniques.

 <!-- readmore -->